Flux-pump induced degradation of $T_1$ for dissipative cat qubits: Additional decay channel analysis

 In \cref{fig:Collapse_monom_a}, we analyze the collapse operators resulting from the off-resonant dressing of the system-bath coupling of the mode $a$.
 We report similar spectral features for the parity-breaking effective dissipators, $\ha$, $\ha\hb$, $\ha^\dagger \hb$ to the one identified in \cref{fig:Collapse_monom}.
 Moreover, the scaling with respect to $g_2/g_2^\textit{max}$ is of the same order as in \cref{fig:Collapse_monom}.
 The importance of the off-resonant dressings of mode $a$ compared to the one of mode $b$ depends on the factor $u$ which is computed with microwave simulations.
 The fact that the spectral features are similar to the ones of \cref{fig:Collapse_monom} ensures that filtering the spurious decay processes as in \cref{sec:mitigation} will also mitigate the spurious decays stemming from the system-bath coupling of mode $a$.

 In \cref{fig:Rate_na_nb} we perform the Floquet analysis presented in \cref{sec:strong-drive} for a non-zero coupling of the mode $a$ to the bath.
 We focus on the single-photon loss rate of the mode $a$.
 We set the ratio of the hybridization coefficients to $u=0.01$ [see \cref{eq:H-circuit_1}].
-At small $g_2/g_2^\textit{max}$, we have the expected Purcell rate $u^2 \kappa_b$.
+At small $g_2/g_2^\textit{max}$, we have the expected Purcell rate, without filtering of the transmission line we have $\kappa_a = u^2 \kappa_b$.
 When increasing $g_2/g_2^\textit{max}$, the rate decreases and for $g_2/g_2^\textit{max}>0.1$ it starts increasing.
 This second regime is the one where the dressed decays of the mode $b$ are dominating.
 A typical experimental value is $u=0.06$. \Cref{fig:Rate_na_nb} was obtained assuming no filters on the transmission line.
 The value $u=0.01$ was chosen so to obtain a change in monotonicity of the rate before the first resonance \cref{app:agreement}.
+This value is consistent with typical experimental value of $\kappa_a/\kappa_b = 10^{-4} - 10^{-5}$.

 In this appendix, we analyzed the decay channels stemming from the mode $a$ and established that the charge drive $\epsilon_d$ has a negligible contribution to the decay rates presented in \cref{fig:Collapse_monom}.